 The error introduced when approximating a value may be further magnified with subsequent calculations.
 Understanding this error and how it can be minimised is another important aspect of this topic.

-Pupils should not only be able to apply area formulae but they should also have a good understanding of what area means.
+Pupils should not only be able to remember and apply area formulae but they should also have a good understanding of what area means.
 This can be achieved by beginning the study of area with plenty of practical examples.
-The Pin Board provides an open-ended interactive experimental activity to secure a good fundamental understanding of area.
+The Pin Board provides an open-ended interactive experimental environment to secure a good fundamental understanding of area.

-Though many examinations now provide formulae sheets it is still important that pupils know the common formulas for finding the areas of basic shapes.
+Some examinations provide formulae sheets but it is still important that pupils know the common formulas for finding the areas of basic shapes.
 They should use these formulae in context to find areas of basic and compound shapes and be able to give answers using appropriate units.

 Pupils will also learn to find the surface areas of three dimensional shapes, use scale to determine areas from maps and solve real world problems involving areas.